How Unicount company formation worksWhatsApp

 Here, you can also download your full application, which contains your company’s articles of association.
 You can open the downloaded container with the Estonian government’s DigiDoc software.
 Once you are happy with everything, click ‘Sign application’ then you can digitally sign it using your PIN2 for whichever method of digital identity you have chosen.

 Done!
 And you can probably do all this in about the same time it took to read this article.
-You will get an immediate confirmation that your company application has been submitted then you will be notified again when the court has approved it.
-This usually takes about one working day.
+You will get an immediate email confirmation that your company application has been submitted and we need some Client Data before we are allowed to provide you with the formation service.
+Then you will be notified again when the court has approved your application.
+This usually takes about one working day if you submit your Client Data right with your application.

 What if I just need a virtual office?

-You may already have an Estonian company, but want to switch to Unicount’s virtual office subscription.
+You may already have an Estonian company but want to switch to Unicount’s virtual office service.
 That’s often the case when e-residents no longer require accounting from their existing bundled service provider or simply because they want to save money on their virtual office bill.
 Some e-residents sign up for accounting straight away, but then discover their trading volumes are low enough to not need monthly accounting and that they could benefit more from a leaner approach in their early stages.
-Monthly VAT reporting in Estonia, for example, is only necessary after your company earns more than €40,000 of taxable income in a calendar year.
+Monthly VAT reporting in Estonia, for example, is only necessary after your company has more than €40,000 of taxable supplies in a calendar year.

 There’s a separate process to subscribe only to a virtual office through Unicount at Unicount.eu/en/virtual-office.
 It’s just as simple though.